karupanerura/Parallel-Async/README.md

 # DESCRIPTION

-Parallel::Simple is yet another fork tool.
+Parallel::Async is yet another fork tool.
 Run parallel task with fork to simple.

-See also [Parallel::Simple::Task](http://search.cpan.org/perldoc?Parallel::Simple::Task) for more usage.
+See also [Parallel::Async::Task](http://search.cpan.org/perldoc?Parallel::Async::Task) for more usage.

 # SEE ALSO